Walters’ Palm Toffee was one of the largest toffee manufacturers in Britain.

 In 2013 the Barratt name was rebranded as “Candyland”.
 Tangerine did not rule out reviving the Barratt brand at a later date.

-By the turn of the twentieth century Batger & Co was one of the largest confectioners in Britain.
+Batger & Co was one of the largest confectioners in Britain by the early twentieth century.
 It was best known for Chinese Figs, Jersey Caramels and Silmos Lollies.

 Batger & Co had a four-storey factory at 15-16 Bishopsgate Street by 1847.